Support our sponsor: Godfather's Pizza 4628 Brandt Pike Huber Heights (937)233-9900

 Final Games will consist of two halves of equal length.

 - The game clock will not be stopped because of injury to any player, except if deemed necessary by the referee.
 Due to the time allowed for the completion of all games, the clock should run continuously.
-Each half shall end when, in the opinion of the referee, the assigned time has been completed.

 BLOOD: A player who is either bleeding or has blood on her/his uniform shall be required to be removed from the field and allowed to return only when in the opinion of the referee the bleeding has stopped and blood removed from the uniform.